About Spencer Studio Ottawa

 In 2011 Rotary International honored me with a Paul Harris Fellowship in recognition of my community and international service.

-Man, it's been 39 years and one heck of a ride.
+Man I can't believe it's been 40 years since I started Spencer Studio, great fun and one heck of a ride.

 Robin Spencer, Awards and Recognitions